-- A stable triangular relationship between the US, China and Japan continues to provide the foundation for stability and economic cooperation in the region.
-China's rapid development and its accession to the WTO have brought increased trade to the region.
-China, Japan and the US will continue to remain economically engaged with the region, and the performance of their economies will have a significant bearing on the prosperity and stability in the region.
+- The triangular relationship between US, China and Japan remains the foundation for stability in the region.
+China's accession to the WTO is a significant development that will bring greater economic benefits -to the region, which will in turn contribute to greater regional stability.
+In addition, how well the respective economies of the US and Japan perform will have a significant bearing on the prosperity and stability in the region.

 - In the South China Sea, the competing claims remain unresolved.
-However, there are positive attempts to manage the situation, including the adoption of the Declaration on the Conduct of Parties in the South China Sea at the 8th ASEAN Summit, possible consultations between ASEAN and China on developing a Code of Conduct for the area, the 12th Workshop on Managing Potential Conflict in the South China Sea in October 2002, and the Biodiversity Expedition to the Anambas involving participants of the Workshop on Managing Potential Conflicts in the South China Sea in March 2002.
+However, there are positive attempts to manage the situation, such as the ASEAN-China consultations on developing a Code of Conduct for the area and the recent Biodiversity Expedition to the Anambas involving participants of the Workshop on Managing Potential Conflicts in the South China Sea.

 Section II: Review of Regional Co-operation